Key Takeaways

 Step-by-Step Guide to Proper Croton Plant Pruning

-- A clear understanding of how to trim croton plants is essential.
-Start by examining the base aiming to identify branches that appear weak and damaged.
+- Start by examining the base aiming to identify branches that appear weak and damaged.

 - Trim back any unhealthy-looking branches until they reach healthier portions preferably at joint areas.